This guest post is by Darrick Rizzo, a birthfather and author.

 Do I look back and wish I had done things differently?
 Of course I do!
 I think about my son, who he is and what he has achieved.
 I think about all that he has accomplished and I wish I had been there to see him.

-As this Father’s Day approaches, I am reminded that he’ll be eighteen years old … the same age I was when I placed him.
+This Father’s Day I am reminded that he’ll be eighteen years old … the same age I was when I placed him.

 I know that I am not going to see him on this wonderful day and hear him say “Happy Father’s Day”.